[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 [decorative delimiter]

 15 John Echols to A. H. H. Stuart, Sept.
 16, 1868; A. F. Robertson, op. cit., 264.
 Lee to Rosecrans, MS., Sept.
 18, 1868; Lee's MS. Letter Book.
-The writer's friend, Colonel Jennings C. Wise, is of opinion that General Lee was the moving spirit in a general plan to organize the conservatives of the South for a just restoration of the Union, and in an article in The Tidewater Tribune (Hampton, Va., October, 1929) he stated that General Lee "summoned General Indicates a West Point graduate and gives his Class.Longstreet [and others] to the White Sulphur to join with him in proclaiming the terms upon which the South would return to the Union."
+The writer's friend, Colonel Jennings C. Wise, is of opinion that General Lee was the moving spirit in a general plan to organize the conservatives of the South for a just restoration of the Union, and in an article in The Tidewater Tribune (Hampton, Va., October, 1929) he stated that General Lee "summoned General Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.Longstreet [and others] to the White Sulphur to join with him in proclaiming the terms upon which the South would return to the Union."
 The writer has found no confirmation of this, but believes, on the contrary, that Lee had no part in the campaign beyond that set forth in the text.
 In the absence of any positive evidence to the contrary, it is impossible to reconcile any theory of political activity on the part of General Lee with the statement made in the letters quoted above.

 [decorative delimiter]